slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Namespaces.DisallowGroupUse

-[Group use declarations](https://wiki.php.net/rfc/group_use_declarations) are ugly, make diffs ugly and this sniffs prohibits them.
+[Group use declarations](https://wiki.php.net/rfc/group_use_declarations) are ugly, make diffs ugly and this sniff prohibits them.

 #### SlevomatCodingStandard.Namespaces.FullyQualifiedClassNameAfterKeyword

 Enforces fully qualified type references after configurable set of language keywords.

-For example with the following setting, extended or implemented type must always be referenced with a fully qualified name:
+For example, with the following setting, extended or implemented type must always be referenced with a fully qualified name:

 ```xml
 <rule ref="SlevomatCodingStandard.Namespaces.FullyQualifiedClassNameAfterKeyword">